Skip to content

 Example

-We provide a complete example on how to setup your Oracle Database as a graph database, connect to it, retrieve elements and display them in Ogma.
+We provide a complete example on how to setup your Oracle AI Database as a graph database, connect to it, retrieve elements and display them in Ogma.
 And the best is that you can make it work in minutes.
 Let's get started:

 sh